MartinKondor/PhiLang/README.md

 Goals:

 * Easy to use, it let's you think about the algorithm instead of code writing.
-Be [sweet syntactically](https://en.wikipedia.org/wiki/Syntactic_sugar).
+Phi is [sweet syntactically](https://en.wikipedia.org/wiki/Syntactic_sugar).
 * Executes faster than Python, R, Octave, Matlab and other competitors.
 * Can be easily accessed and runned from other programming languages.
-* Contains the basic ML and DL algorithms.
+* Contains the general algorithms.
 * Have an option to be compiled to bytecode, for running low level operations.

 ## How the interpreter works